deweylab/RSEM/README.md

 [EBSeq](http://www.biostat.wisc.edu/~ningleng/EBSeq_Package/) for
 differential expression analysis.

-We thank earonesty and Dr. Samuel Arvidsson for contributing patches.
+We thank earonesty, Dr. Samuel Arvidsson, John Marshall, and Michael
+R. Crusoe for contributing patches.

-We thank Han Lin, j.miller, Jo&euml;l Fillon, Dr. Samuel G. Younkin, Malcolm Cook, Christina Wells and Uro&#353; &#352;ipeti&#263; for suggesting possible fixes.
+We thank Han Lin, j.miller, Jo&euml;l Fillon, Dr. Samuel G. Younkin, Malcolm Cook, Christina Wells, Uro&#353; &#352;ipeti&#263;, outpaddling, and rekado for suggesting possible fixes.

 **Note** that `bam_sort.c` of SAMtools is slightly modified so that `samtools sort -n` will not move the two mates of paired-end alignments apart.
+In addition, we turn on the `--without-curses` option when configuring SAMtools and thus SAMtools' curses-based `tview` subcommand is not built.

 ## <a name="license"></a> License